alptug/WLC-BD/README.md

 # WLC-BD
+WLC-BD is a Python implementation of the Brownian Dynamics Simulation for the Worm-Like Chain (WLC) model.

 ## Overview
-WLC-BD is a Python implementation of the Brownian Dynamics Simulation for the Worm-Like Chain (WLC) model.
-This repository provides tools to simulate and analyze the behavior of polymer chains using the WLC model.
+This script performs a simulation of the Worm-Like Chain (WLC) model for a magnetic bead system.
+It calculates the force-extension relation and simulates traces for different forces using the Milstein solver.
+The simulation parameters and global constants are defined at the beginning of the script.
+The simulation results are saved in a pickle file named `tracesimulations.pickle`.

+This script requires the autograd, scipy, and multiprocessing libraries to be installed.

 ## Model
 The model assumes the worm-like chain is attached to a hard wall located at $$z=0$$, The other end of the chain is attached to a microsphere which is pulled along the positive $$z$$-axis with a force $$F_{mag}$$.
 The hydrodynamic effect of the hard wall is modelled by the Faxén correction of the Stoke's drag.